thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 At this point you might be wondering:

-_"This all makes sense – but how do I actually use STRIDE during a threat modelling exercise?"_
+_"This all makes sense – but how do I actually use STRIDE during a threat modeling exercise?"_

 One approach I've found useful is to use STRIDE as a mental checklist while reviewing an architecture diagram.